5 Ways The Beauty Industry Is Becoming More Eco-Friendly

 The beauty industry is making major changes when it comes to the best products with the best ingredients.
 Companies like Lush show that when it comes to cosmetics, soaps, and other essential beauty products, putting the environment first is possible.
 Their eco-friendly green policy is a leading industry standard that includes never testing products on animals, avoiding the use of harmful ingredients, minimizing waste and efficient energy usage.

-Products made without chemicals and toxins aren’t just better for you, they’re better for the environment.
+Products made without toxins aren’t just better for you, they’re better for the environment.
 How do you incorporate eco-friendly products into your beauty routine?